xhenos/kodo/content/help/faq/application.md

 1. See if a website or scanlator has the series, then check the [Extensions](/extensions/) list.

 #### If you found the website/scanlator in the list
-Download the corresponding extension, go to the source, then search for the manga there.
+Download the corresponding extension, tap on it under <Navigation item="browse"/> → **Sources**, and then search for the manga there.

 #### If you didn't find the website/scanlator in the list
 If you found a website or scanlator that hosts your manga but doesn't exist as a source or extension, then you can see if its [already been requested](https://github.com/tachiyomiorg/tachiyomi-extensions/issues) or you can [request it yourself](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new/choose).